MemeLens: Multilingual Multitask VLMs for Memes

-\textbf{Label taxonomy.} We design a taxonomy that \textit{(i)} spans the task inventory observed across meme datasets, \textit{(ii)} accommodates heterogeneous label structures (binary, multi-class, multi-label), and \textit{(iii)} enables \emph{semantic alignment} across datasets through label definitions.
-Importantly, this taxonomy serves as a \emph{schema for supervision}—not a claim that a fixed ontology can exhaustively capture meme meaning.
-For comparability, we reformulate all datasets into a unified \emph{classification setup} to support cross-dataset and cross-task analysis.
-Tasks are primarily converted into binary decisions (e.g., hateful vs.\ non-hateful, toxic vs.\ non-toxic, sarcastic vs.\ non-sarcastic).
-The main exception is \texttt{misogyny categories} \citep{singh2024mimic}, a Hindi–English code-mixed dataset annotated with seven fine-grained classes: \textit{unspecified}, \textit{prejudice}, \textit{objectification}, \textit{humiliation}, and the composite categories \textit{objectification+humiliation}, \textit{prejudice+humiliation}, and \textit{objectification+prejudice}.
-To ensure semantic consistency across datasets, we normalize labels by mapping semantically equivalent variants arising from different conventions (e.g., \textit{no\_harmful}, \textit{not\_harmful}, \textit{non-hateful}) into a single canonical form.
-This reduces spurious inconsistencies and mitigates performance variation driven by naming differences rather than underlying phenomena.
+\paragraph{Label taxonomy.} We design a taxonomy that \textit{(i)} spans the task inventory observed across meme datasets, \textit{(ii)} accommodates heterogeneous label structures (binary, multi-class, multi-label), and \textit{(iii)} enables \emph{semantic alignment} across datasets through explicit label definitions.
+The taxonomy serves as a \emph{supervision schema} rather than a claim that a fixed ontology can exhaustively capture meme meaning.

+\paragraph{Unified taxonomy and label harmonisation.} Our taxonomy aligns heterogeneous benchmarks by defining a shared task inventory with 20 tasks and by normalising dataset-specific label encodings and surface forms such as \texttt{0/1}, yes/no, naming variants, and dataset-specific subclasses into canonical labels.
+This reduces spurious variation introduced by annotation conventions and supports reliable multilingual multitask training and cross-benchmark comparison.